 - Improvement of sustainable economic activities: The support of the Program to the fishermen through technical assistance for the elaboration of individual plans in phases 1 (lobster), 2 (snail), and 3 (deep-sea species) will gradually allow the incorporation of actions aimed at improving their livelihoods life and resilience to climate change.
-Likewise, technical assistance in group business plans will strengthen the association to enhance the fishing value chain and strengthen the maritime economy and environmental sustainability. - Increased partnership dynamics: Technical assistance by formulating business plans will allow organized groups to have better social participation where associativity can be strengthened.
-Likewise, this assistance will serve the groups to propose development projects to improve the fishing sector, environmental sustainability, and resilience to climate change. - Sustainable management of living resources: The preparation of different studies related to management plans, frameworks, protocols, and updated to national evaluations of the population of spiny lobster and queen conch, as well as the implementation of digitized fishing databases and traceability systems, will allow MBECA and the BFD sustainable management of living natural resources through the application of sound management practices and available technologies.

-- Institutional strengthening: The exploratory campaigns' operational activities will allow the Executing Agencies' collaborators to improve their knowledge about the scientific way of working with the data collected during the different tasks. - Improvement in the production chain: Refilling refrigeration equipment will improve the cold production chain and compliance with international phytosanitary standards, boosting activity toward opening new markets. - Participation of vulnerable groups: The Program will open participation to vulnerable groups such as women, the indigenous population, Afro-descendants, and youth in activities related to implementing individual Plans and business plans for groups.
-With the implementation of these plans, new economic opportunities can be generated that will support the socio-economic conditions of these groups and resilience to climate change. - Strengthening the dynamics of associativity: Implementing the Business Plans will allow the generation of added value to fishing products and the search for new market niches.
+Likewise, technical assistance in group business plans will strengthen the association to enhance the fishing value chain and strengthen the maritime economy and environmental sustainability. - Increased partnership dynamics: Technical assistance by formulating business plans will allow organized groups to participate in better social partnership dynamics.
+Likewise, this assistance will serve the groups to propose development projects to improve the fishing sector, environmental sustainability, and resilience to climate change. - Improvement in the production chain: Refilling refrigeration equipment will improve the cold production chain and compliance with international phytosanitary standards, boosting activity toward opening new markets. - Participation of vulnerable groups: The Program will open participation to vulnerable groups such as women, the indigenous population, Afro-descendants, and youth in activities related to implementing individual Plans and business plans for groups.
+Fisheries groups could implement these plans and support the socioeconomic conditions of these groups and their resilience to climate change. - Strengthening the dynamics of associativity: Implementing the Business Plans will allow the generation of added value to fishing products and the search for new market niches.
 This dynamic will enable the establishment of social participation processes where associativity will be the basis of the common good, strengthening and creating new organizations that will help promote the development of the fishing sector.